jibeetz/podcast-webapp/README.md

 Web Podcast player

 # Features
-- Podcast player !
-- Based on the rss feed of your podcast
+- Plays Podcasts; just add the rss feed of your podcast
 - List shows and their details
-- The list of your added shows is saved on your machine
+- The list of your added shows is saved locally
-- Add the shows you want to listen in a playlist
+- Save the episodes you want to listen in a playlist
-- Shows Playlist is saved locally
+- Episodes' playlist is saved locally
 - 15 seconds rewind button
+- Deep linking to episode details

 # Env. prerequisites